Satik64/DeformableSnow2D/README.md

 ## Assigning script
 1. Place mesh into the scene
 2. Assign DeformableSnow2D script to your GameObject
 3. Now you must choose every collider to the currentCollidersWithSnow List (supported colliders are BoxCollider2D, CircleCollider2D and PolygonCollider2D).
-It's possible to let the script find all colliders in the scene, but I don't recommend this due to great performance expensivity, but for small levels it can work.
+It's possible to let the script find all colliders in the scene, but I don't recommend this due to great performance expensiveness, but for small levels it can work.
 4. You can also set regenerating (>0) or melting (<0) by regenerationSpeed
 5. Enjoy the snow :) (optionaly you can add destroying effect which will be created at vertices positions when lowering)